 - Choose to re-sell the home to an outside buyer in the future, gaining any additional profit if the home has continued to appreciate

-And if you have an existing reverse mortgage, selling a house with a reverse mortgage is possible through a sale-leaseback program as well.
+And if you’re trying to figure out how to get out of a reverse mortgage, selling a house with a reverse mortgage is possible through a sale-leaseback program as well.

 Converting your equity while staying in the home that you love is the best of both worlds for many homeowners.
 If you’ve been considering a reverse mortgage vs. refinance, it’s important to take it slow, do your research, and keep in mind that these aren’t your only options for staying in your home.